 You can use the webUI or the command line to generate a config report.
+The webUI includes the web server environment, while the command line generated one doesn't as it can't access it.
+Therefore, if possible, always generate it through the webUI.
 Please note that you have to have the configreport app enabled.
 Check if it's already enabled by going to the apps section of the admin settings.
 You can enable this app using the following commands:

+'''

 Install it, if it's not already installed

+'''